DU-Bii/module-6-Integrative-Bioinformatics/module-6-Integrative-Bioinformatics.md

 Conclusions and mentions of Inferelator and cMonkey, two network inference tools which combine RNA-seq and Chip-Seq data.

-### Course 6: Network Analysis with Cytoscape, session II
+### Session 6: Network Analysis with Cytoscape, session II

 *Teachers: Anaïs Baudot and Costas Bouyioukos*